 Company social media profiles are also great places to position yourself and share important announcements, especially when aligning with a sensitive or timely topic.
 Use your social platforms to share important resources, and don’t just do it to hop on a trend.
 If you are donating to a relevant cause, for example, then make sure to share this with your followers.
 This is not for the purpose of showing off, but rather to spread awareness and to contribute to a positive digital space by encouraging and mobilize your followers.
 Here’s an example of one of our own posts, which we shared on our social platforms:

 When it comes to crisis management, marketers should understand where their own brand fits amidst the crisis.
 This requires a thorough analysis of what your brand represents and then coming up with relevant messaging that organically fits into the climate.
 During a crisis especially, brands should prioritize the audience and their feelings, emotions, and responses first – and social media is an excellent tool to use to gain this type of insight.

 Marketers should ultimately treat social media as a give and take platform, where you can gain firsthand insight on your demographic directly from them, and then reciprocate by responding with your own content.
 You can learn from your audience and understand their thoughts and concerns from the content they post, the general trends on a social platform, and from their interactions with you.
 From there, you can gain inspiration and better understand how to navigate a crisis, while simultaneously growing your brand in a positive way.

-For further insight on how you can use social media for brand growth, take a look at what makes our own marketing approach unique!Click here to learn more about growth marketing!
+For further insight on how you can use social media for crisis management and brand growth, take a look at what makes our own marketing approach unique!Click here to learn more about growth marketing!